 Mental decline typically begins before the age of 40, yet few people look after their brain as well as their heart or muscles.
 But there are many things you can do to help keep your brain healthy and sharp.

-To mark Brain Awareness Week, here are some top tips from the Brain Foundation that could help protect against degenerative brain disorders such as Alzheimer’s, and keep your brain fit – no matter what your age.
+To mark Brain Awareness Week, here are some top tips from the Brain Foundation that could help protect against degenerative brain disorders such as dementia and Alzheimer's, and keep your brain fit — no matter what your age.

 - Like your body, your brain needs to be exercised and challenged.
 Avoid using calculators, swap TV for a book, learn a new skill such as playing a new instrument or play games that involve memory (such as bridge) or thinking ahead (chess).